Carl Wilhelm Scheele: Existing theories before Scheele

 By the time he was a teenager, Scheele had learned the dominant theory of gases which in the 1770s was the phlogiston theory.
 Phlogiston, classified as "matter of fire", was supposed to be released from any burning material, and when it was exhausted, combustion would stop.
 When Scheele discovered oxygen he called it "fire air" as it supported combustion.
 Scheele explained oxygen using phlogistical terms because he did not believe that his discovery disproved the phlogiston theory.

 Before Scheele made his discovery of oxygen, he studied air.
 Air was thought to be an element that made up the environment in which chemical reactions took place but did not interfere with the reactions.
-Scheele's investigation of air enabled him to conclude that air was a mixture of "fire air" and "foul air;" in other words, a mixture of two gases.
+Scheele's investigation of air enabled him to conclude that air was a mixture of "fire air" and "foul air"; in other words, a mixture of two gases.
 Scheele performed numerous experiments in which he heated substances such as saltpetre (potassium nitrate), manganese dioxide, heavy metal nitrates, silver carbonate and mercuric oxide.
-In all of these experiments, he isolated the same gas: his "fire air," which he believed combined with phlogiston in materials to be released during heat-releasing reactions.
+In all of these experiments, he isolated the same gas: his "fire air", which he believed combined with phlogiston in materials to be released during heat-releasing reactions.

 However, his first publication, Chemische Abhandlung von der Luft und dem Feuer, was delivered to the printer Swederus in 1775, but not published until 1777, at which time both Joseph Priestley and Antoine Lavoisier had already published their experimental data and conclusions concerning oxygen and the phlogiston theory.
-Carl was credited for finding oxygen with two other people, Joseph Priestley and Antoine Lavoisier.
+Scheele was credited for finding oxygen with two other people, Joseph Priestley and Antoine Lavoisier.
 The first English edition, Chemical Observation and Experiments on Air and Fire was published in 1780, with an introduction "Chemical Treatise on Air and Fire".